skeema/skeema/doc/faq.md

 #### Detection of unsupported table features

-If a table uses a feature not supported by Skeema or its [Go La Tengo](https://github.com/skeema/tengo) automation library, such as compression or foreign keys, Skeema will refuse to generate ALTERs for the table.
+If a table uses a feature not supported by Skeema or its [Go La Tengo](https://github.com/skeema/tengo) automation library, such as partioning, Skeema will refuse to generate ALTERs for the table.
 These cases are detected by comparing the output of `SHOW CREATE TABLE` to what Skeema thinks the generated CREATE TABLE should be, and flagging any discrepancies as tables that aren't supported for diffing or altering.
 This is noted in the output, and does not block execution of other schema changes.
 When in doubt, always check `skeema diff` as a safe dry-run prior to using `skeema push`.

 #### Extensive automated testing suite